 Another big chain are Maru Etsu supermarkets with many locations in Tokyo central.

 Click here for a map of Maruetsu supermarkets in Tokyo locations.

-Here’s a list of some of the smaller or less visible supermarkets in Japan.
+Here’s a list of some of the smaller or less visible Japanese supermarkets.

 Gyomu Super Tokyo

 Gyomu Super Tokyo discount supermarket can be found:

 - one on both the north and south sides of Ueno park.

 You’ll find a bunch of Tokyo Store food stations in the Meguro area, south of Tokyo, and there’s one near our favourite stationery store, Shibuya Loft.